Last updated: June 18, 2026

 Bottom line

 If you need dental care in Iowa, start with coverage first.
-Iowa Medicaid dental care is handled through the state Dental Wellness Plan, and children may qualify through Medicaid or Hawki.
-If you do not have coverage, try a federally funded health center, a free clinic, the University of Iowa dental clinics, I-Smile for children and pregnant women, or a limited free-care event such as Iowa Mission of Mercy.
+Iowa Medicaid dental care is handled through dental plans.
+Children may qualify through Medicaid or Hawki.
+Pregnant mothers and children can ask I-Smile for help finding care.
+If you do not have dental insurance, try a HRSA health center, a free clinic, the University of Iowa dental clinics, Dental Lifeline Network, or a limited free-care event such as Iowa Mission of Mercy.

 Urgent dental help in Iowa

-- If you have Iowa Medicaid: call Iowa Medicaid Member Services at 1-800-338-8366 or your dental plan and ask for help finding an urgent in-network dentist.
+- Iowa Medicaid: call Iowa Medicaid Member Services at 1-800-338-8366 and ask which dental plan you have and which dentists are taking new patients.

-- If you are uninsured: search the HRSA health center locator and ask clinics about dental services, urgent slots, and sliding fees.
+- No insurance: use the HRSA health center finder and ask about dental care, urgent slots, and sliding fees.

 Where to start